pranjali2006/machine_learning_algorithms/README.md

 The aim of this repository is to:

-- Learn Machine Learning from fundamentals.
+* Learn Machine Learning from fundamentals.
-- Understand the mathematics behind every algorithm.
+* Understand the mathematics behind algorithms.
+* Understand when and why to use different algorithms.
-- Implement every algorithm using Python.
+* Implement algorithms using Python and Scikit-learn.
-- Build real-world projects.
+* Practice model evaluation.
-- Practice hyperparameter tuning.
+* Apply cross-validation and hyperparameter tuning.
+* Understand ensemble learning.
-- Deploy Machine Learning models.
+* Build practical Machine Learning projects.
-- Maintain a structured learning portfolio.
+* Develop end-to-end ML project experience.
+* Learn ML deployment and engineering practices.
+* Gradually progress toward advanced AI and Machine Learning systems.

 ---

 # 📈 Learning Philosophy

-> "Don't just use Machine Learning algorithms.
-Understand why they work, how they work, when to use them, and how to deploy them."
+> **"Don't just use Machine Learning algorithms.
+Understand why they work, how they work, when to use them, how to evaluate them, and how to improve and deploy them."**

 ---

+## ⭐ Follow the Journey

+This repository will continue to evolve as I learn and implement new Machine Learning algorithms, engineering techniques, and AI systems.

-## ⭐ If you find this repository useful, consider giving it a Star!
+If you find this repository useful, consider giving it a ⭐ Star!